CYBER-READINESS AND DATA PRIVACY

 Data Privacy

 The privacy and protection of our stakeholders’ personal data is of paramount importance to us.
-CDL has established standard operating procedures, policies and guidelines governing the management of personal data in compliance with the Singapore Personal Data Protection Act (No. 26 of 2012), while information security materials are made available to better educate stakeholders on prevailing risks, especially in the handling of sensitive corporate data.
-Customers and business partners can get in touch with our Data Protection Officer by mail, email and phone on matters concerning their personal data with CDL.
-The Data Privacy Policy is available to the public on our corporate website.
+The Company has established standard operation procedures, policies and guidelines governing the management of personal data in compliance with the Singapore Personal Data Protection Act, while information security materials are made available to educate stakeholders on prevailing risks, especially in the handling of sensitive corporate data.
+Customers and business partners can get in touch with our Data Protection Officer by mail, email and phone on matters concerning their personal data with the Group.
+The Company’s Data Privacy Policy is available to the public on our corporate website.

-CDL’s Social Media Guidelines advocate employees’ responsibility on the use of social media, including taking precautions for the protection of information privacy.
-In 2022, there were no substantiated complaints concerning breaches of customer privacy, theft, leak and loss of customer data or critical information.
+In 2025, there were no substantiated complaints concerning breaches of customer privacy, theft, leak and loss of customer data or critical information across CDL Group.

 External Engagement and Due Diligence

-With the Anti-Money Laundering and Counter Financing of Terrorism Policy introduced in July 2016 to our employees in frontline sales and compliance job functions, we worked on aligning our policies and guidelines with the external marketing agents for CDL’s properties.
+The Anti Money Laundering, Counter Financing of Terrorism and Counter Proliferation Financing Policy was introduced in July 2016 and periodically updated to reflect the latest regulatory requirements to our employees in frontline sales and compliance job functions.
+We worked on aligning our policies and guidelines with the external marketing agents for the Group’s properties.
 This ensures that our business is reasonably guarded against the risk of property transactions being used to finance terrorism or launder illicit funds.
+The Company’s processes are also updated to comply with the Guidelines for Developers on Prevention of Money Laundering, Proliferation Financing and Terrorism Financing.1 These include conducting Customer Due Diligence and Project Risk Analysis.

 Cybersecurity